jwood74/ecq_xml_to_sql/README.md

 ### What is this repository for? ###

-* Download an XML file from Electoral Commission in regards to an election event
+* Download an XML file from WA Electoral Commission in regards to an election event
 * Parse the XML file and upload it into MySQL table
 * Version 1